UniFormal/uniformal.github.io/doc/api/query-examples.md

 ```

 First, we have to query our desired theory by its path.
 We got path used above from the console output of the last example.
-You can read more on paths at [TODO insert]
+The document [MMT URIs](../language/uris.html) features more information on these URIs/paths.

 ### II Getting a specific declaration of a theory